Ring Road Iceland Self Drive

 |

 Driving the Ring Road in Iceland had always been a dream for my husband and me.
-Yet, this dream had remained elusive, as our previous visits to this remote Nordic nation had only been fleeting stopovers en route to or from other European destinations.
-Taking on the Iceland Ring Road required a greater commitment.
+Yet this dream had remained elusive, as our previous visits to this remote Nordic nation had only been fleeting stopovers en route to or from other European destinations.
+Taking on the Iceland Ring Road requires a greater commitment.

 Godafoss Waterfall, Iceland